edpzjh/crm/readme.txt

  Select Window > Preferences > GlassFish Server Preferences and check the option "Start JavaDB database process when > Starting GlassFish Server"

- Now you can either deploy the target/polaris.war through the web-based GlassFish admininstration console, or you can again use asadmin:
+ Now you can either deploy the target/crm.war through the web-based GlassFish admininstration console, or you can again use asadmin:

-  ./asadmin deploy target/polaris.war
+  ./asadmin deploy target/crm.war

  To undeploy the application, run:

-  ./asadmin undeploy polaris
+  ./asadmin undeploy crm

  Upgrading Weld in GlassFish 3.1
  ===============================